 Address: Vesterbrogade 3, 1630 København

 Tickets and more info: tivoligardens.com

-Rosenborg Castle is from the 1600’s and was built by Christian IV.
-It has been a museum since 1838 and has three floors and a basement which contain various rooms for you to visit.
+Rosenborg Castle is from the 1600s and was built by Christian IV.
+It has been a museum since 1838 and has three floors and a basement which contains various rooms for you to visit.
 I really enjoyed visiting this castle and found the architecture inside intricate and beautiful.
 It’s also a very photogenic spot.

 Address: Øster Voldgade 4A, 1350 København

 You’ll find lots of fantastic viewpoints around the city, allowing you to enjoy Copenhagen from a nice high perspective.
 Visit my post The Best Viewpoints in Copenhagen for some of the best spots in the city.

 Tours and activities

 Below you can see some tours and activities you may be interested in.
 Click the “More things to do” button for lots more ideas.

 Throughout the entire city, I saw countless restaurants all with tasty menus.
 Many of them had outdoor dining tables which are perfect for the warmer months.
 The price of a meal in Copenhagen can range a lot, from a cheap lunch costing only 70 DKK to upwards of 200 DKK.
 I found on average during my stay I was spending around 150 DKK on a meal that included a drink.

 When visiting Copenhagen you should try Smørrebrød which is a classic Danish dish.
 This is a delicious open sandwich served with toppings on Rye bread.
 I enjoyed Smørrebrød at a few places mentioned below and they were very tasty.